-The CEA test measures the amount of a protein that may appear in the blood of a CRC patient.
-Although CEA has been used for over three decades to monitor patients for cancer relapse and spreading, the test is not positive in many patients with cancer and may yield false positive results that can be caused by smoking and other non-cancer conditions.
+CEA measures the amount of a protein that may appear in the blood of a patient with colorectal cancer.
+Although CEA has been used for over three decades to monitor patients, the test is not positive in many patients with cancer and may yield false positive results that can be caused by smoking and other non-cancer conditions.

 Head-to-head clinical evaluation in a recently published study showed that Colvera detected twice as many recurrent colorectal cancers as CEA.

 If your healthcare provider determines that Colvera is right for you, your provider can order the test during your follow up office visit.
 Your blood must be drawn at a Quest Diagnostics® Patient Service Center (PSC) near your provider’s office.

 For more information, please visit the Colvera order page.